Cissoko420/Myriad-Loop-Bot/README.md

 Judges get notified to vote on each loop using /vote <Battle Number> <User A or B> <Score>
 After judges vote threshold is met, results come out for users to see.
 They get awarded points depending on rankings.

+Judges have a seperate channel to submit "verified" loops so they can be used for each battle (Won't queue for Battle if no loops present in the judges loop submit chat / Loops just need to be sent to the specific channel no command needed)
 <!-- ROADMAP -->

 ## Roadmap